 ElementFile Required.
-The file

-Required.
 The file that contains the element information required for correction.

-Only ".xls",".xlsx" and ".csv" file formats are supported.
+Only ".xls", ".xlsx" and ".csv" file formats are supported.

 MoleculeFile Required.
 The file that contains the information on the molecules for which data is to be corrected.
 Only ".xls", ".xlsx" and ".csv" file formats are supported.